masonmedia/jms-home/README.md

 # **Janice Mason Steeves Official Website**

-The official website of Jaxx Liberty, the leading Multi-Platform Cryptocurrent Wallet created by Anthony Di Iorio, Co-founder of Ethereum and founder and CEO of Decentral and Jaxx.
+The official website of Canadian artist and educator Janice Mason Steeves.
+Janice is represented by galleries in Canada and the U.S., with work in public, corporate, and private collections in Canada and internationally.
+As well as an active one-on-one Art Mentoring program, Janice teaches painting workshops in Canada, the U.S., and Europe.
+She has also been awarded artist residencies in Spain, Ireland, Sweden, and Iceland.

 For more information see [janicemasonsteeves.com](http://janicemasonsteeves.com) and [workshopsinwildplaces.com](http://workshopsinwildplaces.com).

 ## **Layout and Frameworks**

-The site uses Bootstrap 3.3.7, and uses flexbox and functional css.
+The site uses Bootstrap 3.3.7, flexbox and functional css.

 ## **CSS**